apecloud/kubeblocks/docs/user_docs/lifecycle_management/lifecycle_management_api.md

 # KubeBlocks Lifecycle API

 This guide describes the details of KubeBlocks lifecycle API.
 KubeBlocks API is declarative and enables providers to describe the database cluster typology and lifecycle by YAML files, thus dynamically generating a management and control task flow to provide users with a consistent database operation experience.
-KubeBlocks has three APIs, namely `ClusterDefinition`, `AppVersion`, and `Cluster`. `ClusterDefinition` and `AppVersion` are designed for providers and `Cluster` is for end users.
+KubeBlocks has three APIs, namely `ClusterDefinition`, `ClusterVersion`, and `Cluster`. `ClusterDefinition` and `AppVersion` are designed for providers and `Cluster` is for end users.

 ## ClusterDefinition (for providers)